 In this article, you'll learn how to create a Salesforce schedule button and add it to the Lead, Contact or Case Page Layouts in Salesforce.

-To add the button to the Lead, Contact, or Case Page layouts in Salesforce, you will need:
+To add a button to the Lead, Contact, or Case Page Layouts in Salesforce, you will need the following:

 - A Salesforce Administrator for your organization.

 - A completed Salesforce connector setup in ScheduleOnce.